 Being supplied hours of electricity at no cost is “a perk we don’t necessarily expect, but it’s a happy surprise when it happens,” says Brian Mikol, co-President of Spectrum Marketing Companies, Inc.

 The Freedom Energy Logistics family of companies obtains power at the lowest possible price for New England consumers.
 FEL Power (felpower.com) provides high-end energy management services in electricity and natural gas.
 Its unique Direct to Grid (or Self-Supply) model guides large-scale users into New England’s wholesale electricity market, guaranteeing them access to electricity at the lowest available cost.
-Halifax American Energy Company (haecpower.com) is a retail electric energy marketer which, in partnership with South Jersey Energy, specializes in transactions converting wholesale and bulk power products into shapes and durations suitable for industrial, commercial, institutional and governmental end users.
+Halifax American Energy Company (haecpower.com) is a retail electric energy marketer which, in partnership with South Jersey Energy, an energy supplier, specializes in transactions converting wholesale and bulk power products into shapes and durations suitable for industrial, commercial, institutional and governmental end users.
 Its newest division, Resident Power (residentpower.com), is New Hampshire’s first competitive electricity aggregator to focus exclusively on residences and small businesses.